dnzc/MathsProjects/README.md

 # LatexProjects
-My latex projects.
-Mostly just a collection of my random mathematical thoughts, written up neatly.
+My random mathematical thoughts (and as far as I'm aware, original).